techsoft3d/hc-caas-server-deployment/README.md

 Just to be clear again, to ensure that the instance is not receiving any updates and stays in its original state make sure the two lines that update the node projects (``npm update ...``) are commented out and  do not run the ``updateHC.sh`` or the ``updateHCDemo.sh`` script which both are only run manually.

+If you want to upgrade the instance without redeploying it via a new version of the AMI you can manually update the version numbers for CaaS and Caas-um in the `package.json file` (`caasComplete/package.json`).
+As mentioned, those packages will auto-update by default only to the latest patch version.
+We will distribute a new version of the AMI/Docker image with a new version number for minor and major updates and any new HOOPS Communicator releases.

 ## Setting up a distributed environment
 The real power of CaaS is its ability to scale and run in a multi-region distributed environment, meaning you can run multiple instances of CaaS, each performing conversion or streaming all connected to each-other.
-In order to facilitate that two requirements will have to be met:
+In order to facilitate that two requirements  have to be met:
-* Each of the CaaS servers need to be connected to a common database instance
+* Each of the CaaS Servers need to be connected to a common database instance.
-* Each of the CaaS Servers need to be connected to a common file storage (e.g. S3 or Azure Blob Storage)
+* Each of the CaaS Servers need to be connected to common file storage (e.g. S3 or Azure Blob Storage).

-In addition, it is obviously desirable to run the front-end via SSL.
-This is also very easy to do and we will cover it as well.
+In addition, it is obviously desirable to run the front-end via SSL so that all communication is secure.
+This is also very easy to achieve and we will cover it as well.

 ### Step 1: Connecting to a common database
 For convenience purposes, the AMI/Docker Image already comes with a preconfigured local MongoDB instance.
 However, this is not a good solution for a distributed environment.
 Instead, you should use a common MongoDB instance that is accessible from all your CaaS instances.
 The easiest way to do this is to use MongoDB Atlas.
 You can sign up for a free account [here](https://www.mongodb.com/cloud/atlas).
 If you wan to setup your own mongoDB instance instead, that is also very straightforward with many preconfigured mongoDB AMI's available.
 Dockerhub also has a mongoDB image available.
 In any case, once you have a separate mongoDB instance running, you need to configure CaaS to use it.
 This is done by editing the local.json file of CaaS.
 If you are using the AMI you will find it in the caasComplete/config/local.json.
 If you are using the Docker Image, you will find it in the folder you mounted to the docker container as described in the previous chapter.
 Look for the "mongodbURI" entry and replace it with the URI of your mongoDB instance.